Created by Gerry Conway & Chuck Patton

 Gypsy later participated in the League's struggles against the power-mad Anton Allegro (#237-239) and a reactivated Amazo. (#241-243) The origin of Gypsy's powers and her true background remain a mystery.
 Just after the JLA broke up for good, Gypsy revealed that she was a runaway and returned to her family. (#259)

-Cindy does indeed descend from the line of Romany known by her namesake — the "Gypsies."
+Cindy does indeed descend from the line of Romany people that were historically (derogatorily) called the "Gypsies."
 But for whatever her reason (perhaps a sense of mistrust bred by centuries of persecution) she has always guarded the secrets of her superhuman powers.
 Gypsy found cause to test these powers to their limits when the new JLA were ambushed by the Royal Flush Gang during a wilderness retreat.
 (JLA: Classified #22)

 While her teammates were incapacitated, Gypsy ventured outside her own body, in astral form. (#23) In this form, she was able to spy on the Flush Gang's activities.
 Also during this mission, she Gypsy sensed a dire future for her teammates, Steel and Vibe.
 (JLA: Classified #25)